How to Dry Peppers in the Oven: No Need for a Dehydrator!

 How to Dry Peppers in the Oven

-Drying peppers in the oven is an easy way to preserve your chili harvest and ensure you have a supply of spicy goodness all year round.
+Drying peppers in the oven is a simple way to preserve your chili harvest and ensure a steady supply of spicy goodness throughout the year.
 The key here is to use fresh, ripe peppers without any signs of decay or blemishes.
-Furthermore, if the peppers are thick, you should cut them in halves and, optionally, remove the seeds (you can grow new chili peppers later using the seeds!)
+Furthermore, if the peppers are thick, cut them in half and, optionally, remove the seeds (you can grow new chili peppers later using the seeds).

 How to Dry Chili Peppers in the Oven